silentmass/brainbodyroutine2/README.md

 ## LESS IMPORTANT

 - [ ] Add buttons to move tasks
+- [ ] How to control visibility and creation of task categories
 - [ ] Add lateral swipe to change category
 - [ ] Make development and production separate
 - [ ] Add order column in tasks, descriptionlist, and descriptions